 - Details of third parties in an event of a claim whether you are at fault or not

-- Financial information such as your credit or debit card and bank account details to set up your policy
+- Financial information such as your credit or debit card, credit information received from credit reference agencies as part of affordability checks and bank account details to set up your policy

 - Crash and anti-tamper alerts

-Examples of telematics data that we collect include:
+Examples of connected data that we collect for pay-per-mile insurance include:

 How do we collect data?